-Use ceiling fans instead of air conditioners to make occupants more comfortable by increasing the air velocity in a space.
+Recommendation Use ceiling fans instead of air conditioners to make occupants more comfortable by increasing the air velocity in a space.

+Figure 2-7.
+Ceiling fans increase air velocity to provide greater comfort for occupants.
 A ceiling fan is a permanent fixture mounted on the ceiling and operated by a switch or a pull string.
 In warm climates, ceiling fans are used to move interior air, which cools people and makes them feel more comfortable by increasing the evaporation of moisture from their skin.
 As long as there is some air movement, people can generally tolerate higher temperatures.
 Generally, for speeds above 30 fpm, most people will perceive a 15 fpm increase in air to be equal to 1°F decrease in temperature (this is commonly called "chill factor").